Bill Raftery

-William Joseph Raftery (born April 19, 1943) is an American basketball analyst and former college basketball coach.
+William Joseph Raftery (born April 19, 1941, 1942 or 1943) is an American basketball analyst and former college basketball coach.

 Early life and playing years

 Born William Joseph Raftery in Orange, New Jersey, and raised in nearby Kearny, Raftery grew up in a Catholic family with Irish immigrant parents, Francis and Margaret.
 He had a brother, Francis, and a sister, Rita, who was a Catholic nun (Sr. Francis Raftery) who served as president of the College of Saint Elizabeth.

 Raftery graduated in 1959 from the now defunct St. Cecilia High School in Kearny, where he starred in basketball and became the all-time leading scorer in state history with 2,193 points, a record he held for nine years.
 (Shaheen Holloway, one of his successors as head coach at Seton Hall University, scored 42 fewer points and Kyrie Irving had 113 fewer as New Jersey high school players.)
-He earned all-state honors in basketball and led his team to the state championship in his senior season.
+In 1959, among high school basketball teams in New Jersey that were non-public, Raftery was awarded all-state honors and led his team to a state championship.
 He was also named all-state in baseball and soccer.
 He has been named, retroactively, Mr. Basketball USA for 1959.

 Raftery played for the La Salle Explorers men's basketball team under coach Donald "Dudey" Moore.
 During his freshman year he scored a freshman record 370 points, followed by a team leading 17.8 points per game in his sophomore year.
 As a senior, he co-captained the Explorers to the National Invitation Tournament.
 Just before graduating with a B.A. in history, he was selected in the 14th round (82nd overall) of the 1963 NBA draft by the New York Knicks, but he never played in the NBA.